Businesses have changed a great deal over the years, with previous structures and conventions often being discarded for new and better approaches.

 Leadership Requirements Will Change

 As the global business environment evolves, the leadership skills the company’s leaders must have will also evolve.
-Because the economy is becoming ever more global in scope and information (the lifeblood of any businesses) is exchanged at a progressively faster rate, businesses will need leaders who can rapidly adapt to change and who can assemble skilled and reliable teams suited to each situation.
+Because the economy is becoming ever more global in scope and information is exchanged at a progressively faster rate, businesses will need leaders who can rapidly adapt to change and who can assemble skilled and reliable teams suited to each situation.

 For any market into which a business leader wants to introduce the company’s products or services, they must understand the local markets and competition, as well as any local customs that might impact the company.
 It is up to the senior leaders to make sure the company presents its best face in all its interactions by developing a wide and deep bench strength of leaders at all levels.